AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ### Submit a support case {#support-case}

-Once successfully signed in, you can submit a support case by clicking on **Support** in the header.
+Once successfully logged in, you may submit a support case using the Adobe Experience League homepage, your Adobe Commerce Account page, and your Adobe Commerce Cloud Account page.

+* If you are the Account Owner, follow the steps below.
+* If you are a Shared Access user, you must switch accounts first [Access shared account (switch accounts)](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#switch-accounts), and then you may proceed to the steps below.

+#### Adobe Experience League start page {#experience-league-start-page}

+To submit a new support case using the start page of Adobe Experience League, follow these steps:

+1. Click on **Support** in the header.
 It will open the Support's homepage.
-Follow these steps on the homepage to submit a support case.

 ![open-support-page](assets/click_support.png)